 What is the Color Code Personality Type?

-The Color Code Personality Type, or The People Code, was created by Dr. Taylor Hartman, and it classifies Personality Types by Core Motives.
+Dr. Taylor Hartman created The Color Code Personality Type, or The People Code, which classifies Personality Types by Core Motives.

 It helps you understand an individual’s motives and the “Why people do what they do” to gain insight into people’s behavior and build more effective relationships with the people you interact with regularly.